Confidence is detection-like in high-dimensional spaces: Methods

-To manipulate dimensionality, we modified how many independent digits were used as stimuli to train the network. $k=2$ to $k=10$ dimensionality conditions were created by randomly drawing subsets of $k$ digits without replacement from the set of integers between 0 and 9.
-Within each subset, we created high and low positive evidence examplars by manipulating the signal-to-noise ratio of the stimuli, following the procedure in \cite{Webb2023}.
-The signal was specified by varying the brightness of the digit from 0.1 to 1.0 (where black = 0 and white = 1), with noise superimposed as Gaussian-distributed brightness levels at each pixel in the image (both digit and background) with a standard deviation ranging between 0.0 and 2.0.
+To manipulate dimensionality, we modified the number of distinct digits used as stimuli during network training.
+Dimensionality conditions ranging from $k=2$ to $k=10$ were created by randomly drawing subsets of $k$ digits without replacement from the set of integers between 0 and 9.
+Within each subset, we created high and low positive evidence exemplars by manipulating the signal-to-noise ratio of the stimuli, following the procedure in \citep{Webb2023}.
+Signal strength was varied by adjusting digit brightness from 0.1 to 1.0 (where black = 0 and white = 1), with noise superimposed as Gaussian-distributed brightness levels at each pixel in the image (both digit and background) with a standard deviation ranging between 0.0 and 2.0.
 Pixel values were demeaned before the noise was added, and the final values were truncated between $-1$ (black) and 1 (white).
 Two pairs of signal and noise levels were then established to create high and low positive evidence conditions.
 Noise level values were pre-established (low noise=1, high noise=2), and contrast levels (between 0 and 1) were adjusted to find High Positive Evidence (HPE) and Low Positive Evidence (LPE) conditions that resulted in equal discrimination accuracies of 55$\%$ correct.
-Each neural network was evaluated on the digits it was trained on but using different base images, under both HPE and LPE conditions.
+Each neural network was evaluated on the digit classes it was trained on, using held-out base images, under both HPE and LPE conditions.